The site has a whole new look, including our all new resource center!

 With so much at stake for a successful, collaborative partnership between the revenue team and the IT department, there needs to be a lasting commitment from both groups.
 Actions taken across both departments to foster a collaborative relationship include:

-• Sales and Marketing leaders should learn, and in turn educate their teams, how agile IT teams work.
+- Sales and Marketing leaders should learn how agile IT teams work.
 Understanding work processes and terminology like “sprints” go a long way to bridging communication gaps.

-• Likewise, IT leaders should keep their teams informed of developments in the Sales, Marketing and Customer Success teams.
-Not only should IT understand what technologies are being used, but they should understand the processes in which work is performed, along with key performance indicators (KPIs).
+- Likewise, IT leaders should keep their teams informed of developments in the Sales, Marketing and Customer Success teams.
+Not only should IT understand what technologies are being used, but also the processes in which work is performed. this includes key performance indicators (KPIs).
 Keen understanding enhances teamwork, cooperation and follow through.

-• Begin the collaboration by jointly examining Sales and Marketing use cases and their challenges.
-From there, architect solutions around the buyer and seller experiences and collaboratively define required technology capabilities.
+- Begin the collaboration by jointly examining Sales and Marketing use cases and their challenges.
+From there, architect solutions around the buyer and seller experiences.
+Collaboratively define required technology capabilities.

-• Go beyond procurement and focus on deployment and adoption.
-“Shelfware” does not increase efficiency or solve for established problems, and it’s impossible to achieve a return on investment if new revenue tech stack solutions are not utilized to their fullest.
+- Go beyond procurement and focus on deployment and adoption.
+“Shelfware” does not increase efficiency or solve for established problems.
+It’s impossible to achieve a return on investment if new revenue tech stack solutions are not utilized to their fullest.

-• Prioritize collaboration to make it work.
-In a crowded calendar, it’s too easy to put off yet more meetings with more stakeholders, especially if they dig into time the revenue team feels should be spent engaging with customers.
+- Prioritize collaboration to make it work.
+In a crowded calendar, it’s too easy to put off yet more meetings with more stakeholders.
 Know that greater collaboration between IT and the revenue team is simple common sense, and a prerequisite to achieving growth goals.

 “Our intuition about the future is linear.
 But the reality of information technology is exponential, and that makes a profound difference.
 If I take 30 steps linearly, I get to 30.
 If I take 30 steps exponentially, I get to a billion.”